seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 were dead at my foot, and the jewels in her ear!
 would she were hearsed at my foot, and the ducats in
 her coffin!
 No news of them?
 Why, so: and I know
-not what’s spent in the search: why, thou loss upon
+not what's spent in the search: why, thou loss upon
 loss! the thief gone with so much, and so much to
 find the thief; and no satisfaction, no revenge:
 nor no in luck stirring but what lights on my